ChrisLTD/cheat_sheets/ubuntu cheat sheet.md

 * Enable rate-limiting: yes

 Store the 2FA stuff in your favorite auth manager, and keep a copy of the recovery codes.

+Restart the sshd daemon using:` sudo systemctl restart sshd.service
+`

 ## [Installing Rails](https://gorails.com/setup/ubuntu/16.04)